ADF Logo

 Teaching has never been an easy calling.
 Educators already face heavy workloads, long hours, and constant pressure.
-So, when schools push policies forcing staff to violate their consciences, this only makes their jobs harder.
+So, when schools push policies requiring staff to violate their consciences, this only makes their jobs harder.

 But rather than caving to these policies, some teachers are holding fast to their beliefs—teachers like John Kluge.